The-Sleepy-One/WHSTechNotes/journal.md

 # January 6, 2026
 During the winter break I used technology in many different ways.
 I unilzed technology to calculate how much a centerain package would cost and also for different repices online.
 I also used technology to write music.

+# February 2, 2026

+Behaving professionally in shared spaces means being respectful, responsible, and aware of how your actions affect others.
+This includes things like staying focused, not being disruptive, and following rules.

+Some habits that show professionalism are being on time, listening when others are speaking, and keeping your area clean.
+It also means using appropriate language and treating everyone with respect.

+These behaviors matter because they help create a positive environment where everyone can work and learn better.
+When people act professionally, it makes the space more comfortable and productive for everyone.

+# February 23, 2026

+High-speed timing systems had the biggest impact because they improved fairness.
+In speed skating, times were measured to thousandths of a second, deciding winners in very close races.
+This makes results accurate and fair, so no one wins or loses because of human error.

+# March 2, 2026

+Job 1
+Company: USAA
+Job Title: Software Engineer – Information Security (Mid-Level)

+Education Required:

+Bachelor’s degree OR equivalent experience

+Experience Required:

+4+ years in IT or security engineering

+2+ years working on software development lifecycle projects

+Skills / Tools / Languages:

+Programming: Java, Python, Bash, PowerShell

+DevSecOps practices, CI/CD pipelines

+Cloud technologies and security tools

+Troubleshooting and system security design

+Certifications (if any):

+Security certifications preferred (not strictly required)

+What the job does (1–2 sentences):
+This job focuses on building secure software systems, protecting company data, and ensuring applications follow security and compliance standards.

+Job 2
+Company: Booz Allen Hamilton
+Job Title: Cybersecurity Analyst

+Education Required:

+Bachelor’s degree (or sometimes equivalent experience)

+Experience Required:

+3–6+ years in cybersecurity or cloud security

+Experience with cloud platforms (AWS, Azure, Google Cloud)

+Skills / Tools / Languages:

+Security tools: Defender for Cloud, Prisma Cloud, Tenable.io

+Scripting: Python or PowerShell

+Knowledge of security frameworks (NIST, RMF)

+Certifications (if any):

+Required: Security+, CySA+, CISSP, or similar

+What the job does (1–2 sentences):
+This role analyzes security risks, monitors systems for threats, and helps protect organizations from cyberattacks, especially in cloud environments

+I would prefer the Software Engineer job at USAA because it focuses on building technology rather than only analyzing security.
+This job requires programming skills like Python or Java and experience developing software systems.
+It also involves working with cloud technologies and DevSecOps practices, which are important in modern tech careers.
+I am interested in coding and creating applications, so learning programming languages and working on real software projects matches my interests.
+The skills required for this job connect to classes like computer science and could help me build a strong future career in technology.